- Model: CBM 3032 (PET 2001-N 32)

 I bought a floppy/harddrive emulator called petSD+ (www.primrosebank.net).
 It uses SD-memory cards for storage, it makes it very easy to transfer software from a PC.
 I had to buy a IEEE-488 cable for it and an adapter for connecting it to the “non-standard” pin-out IEEE connector on the computer.
 I also got a box to protect it, only had to cut out holes for the connectors and buttons.

-Next, due to its age, I brought the computer to a specialist (www.retroservice.no) that replaced all the capacitors for me, including for the circuit in the monitor.
-Electrolytic capacitors looses their attributes with age, the liquid electrolyte dries in.
-Eventually they explodes or just silently leak electrolyte onto the mainboard, and potentially makes shortcuts and causes all sorts of problems.
+Next, due to its age, I brought the computer to a specialist (www.retroservice.no) that replaced all the capacitors for me, including the ones found in the controller board for the monitor.
+Electrolytic capacitors looses their attributes with age when the liquid electrolyte dries in.
+Eventually they explodes or just silently leak electrolyte onto the main board, and potentially makes shortcuts and causes all sorts of problems.